Netarhat Residential School: History

 Netarhat Residential School was established on 15 November 1954, after the independence of India for the people of state of Bihar.
 It was a dream of the first chief minister of Bihar, Shri Krishna Singh and his deputy chief minister and finance minister Anugrah Narayan Sinha to establish a centre of excellence.
 The educationist Frederick Gordon Pearce, Jagadish Chandra Mather and Sachidanand Sinha played a vital role in making the plans for the school (or Netarhat Vidyalaya).
 Pearce has received kudos from Rajendra Prasad, then the president of India for his works.

 Alumni

 The alumni association is known as NOBA – Netarhat Old boys Association.
 There are chapters of NOBA, and the members meet regularly.
-On 12–13 November 2016, the Ranchi Chapter of NOBA organised the Global NOBA Meet at Mayuri Auditorium, CMPDI Kanke Road, Ranchi to discuss possibilities of giving back to the school and society.

 Ambience

 The school is situated far away from the busy life of town, on the plateau of Chhotanagpur, in the state of Jharkhand in India.
 The whole atmosphere is based on Gurukul – away from home, staying in Ashrams, simple and country-made dress based on the Gandhian philosophy.
-The school has produced citizens who are following the motto of school Atta Dipa Viharatha – be thy own light.

 The guiding philosophy can be summarized by the following shloka in Sanskrit etched at the entrance of the main building of the school.